syednoman84/enquiries-restful/README.md

 ### Build

 Run maven command: 'mvn clean package'.
-This should create an executable 'jar' with all libraries needed included.
+This should create an executable 'jar' with all the libraries needed, including Tomcat.

 # Launch
 You should have MySQL empty database named 'enquiries' up and running on your machine.
 The database should be availabe on the 3306 port - you can change the default settings in the 'application.properties' file.